GaryHostt/Oracle_Integration/README.md

 Using Eloqua as a trigger first requires [installing this agent and linking it to your OIC environment](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCAA/Help/Apps/IntegrationCloudService/Tasks/InstallingICS.htm).
 After installing the agent, you then need to create the rule in Eloqua that triggers the outbound call to OIC by [adding a task to a campaign canvas](https://docs.oracle.com/en/cloud/saas/marketing/eloqua-user/Help/Apps/IntegrationCloudService/Tasks/AddingICSToCanvas.htm).

 [**This workshop**](https://github.com/GaryHostt/OIC_SaaS_integration) shows how to configure Fusion/Cloud ERP to perform outbound communication with OIC.
 In it, a product created in Product Data Hub triggers an integration to then add the data to CPQ.
 It will also get you started with Process Automation.
+The latter parts of [this workshop](https://garyhostt.github.io/beginner_ERP_OIC/) show more event based integrations and all of the necessary configuration inside ERP to configure for your event integrations.

 This video shows you how to start [configuring salesforce for business events](https://www.youtube.com/watch?v=5Pq-Dme5Gvc&feature=share) as integration triggers.
 This article explains [configuring Service Cloud outbound communication](https://redthunder.blog/2019/04/15/oracle-service-cloud-to-eloqua-contact-create-update-using-oic/) to Eloqua.